-If you can’t wait, our current recommended best overall desktop PC is the Apple iMac 2019, which offers the finest all-round performance and design.
-If you’re after something a little cheaper the HP Pavilion Wave is the best-value desktop PC to arrive last year.
+If you can’t wait, our current recommended best overall desktop PC is the Apple iMac 2019, which offers the finest all-round performance and design, although power users will no doubt want to wait until the just-announced Apple Mac Pro goes on sale.